The XCircuit Download Page

 Major Distributions

-Mac OS-X caveat: It is necessary to have the "fink" package of Tcl/Tk (see above link) for the Tcl-based version of XCircuit to compile and link properly under Mac OS-X. This package will be used and/or installed automatically if you follow the finkproject links above.
-If you attempt to compile xcircuit from source using a version of Tcl/Tk that uses the non-X11, native Mac graphics API, xcircuit will crash.
+It is necessary to have the "fink" package of Tcl/Tk for the Tcl-based version of XCircuit to compile and link properly under Mac OS X. This package will be used and/or installed automatically if you follow the finkproject links above.
+If you attempt to compile xcircuit from source using a version of Tcl/Tk that uses Quartz, the native Mac graphics API, xcircuit will crash.

 RedHat Linux (RPM)